-THE GENERIC COMBINATORIAL SIMPLEX A. PANAGIOTOPOULOS AND S. SOLECKI ABSTRACT.
+THE GENERIC COMBINATORIAL SIMPLEX

+A. PANAGIOTOPOULOS AND S. SOLECKI

+ABSTRACT.
 We employ projective Fraïssé theory to define the "generic combinatorial n-simplex" as the pro-finite, simplicial complex that is canonically associated with a family of simply defined selection maps between finite triangulations of the simplex.
 The generic combinatorial n-simplex is a combinatorial object that can be used to define the geometric realization of a simplicial complex without any reference to the Euclidean space.
 It also reflects dynamical properties of its homeomorphism group down to finite combinatorics.

 As part of our study of the generic combinatorial simplex, we define and prove results on domination closure for Fraïssé classes, and we develop further the theories of stellar moves and cellular maps.
 We prove that the domination closure of selection maps contains the class of face-preserving simplicial maps that are cellular on each face of the n-simplex and is contained in the class of simplicial, face-preserving near-homeomorphisms.
 Under the PL-Poincaré conjecture, this gives a characterization of the domination closure of selections.

-The proof of the projective amalgamation theorem contains a gap-the transition from h to βh in Theorem 3.2 is unjustified.
-So, the category considered is not proved to be projective Fraïssé and its projective Fraïssé limit is not defined.
-Still, some other ideas from this note may be useful.
-Contents 1.
-Introduction 1 2.
-Background in projective Fraïssé theory 7 3.
-The projective Fraïssé category of selection maps 10 4.
-Domination closure of categories 14 5.
-Results in the theory of stellar moves 18 6.
-Categories of maps and computation of the domination closure 32 References 47 1.
-Introduction Fraïssé theory has been extensively used in recent years to establish connections between combinatorics of finite structures and properties of automorphism groups $^{2010\} Mathematics\ Subject\ Classification.\ 03C30,\ 05E45,\ 55U10,\ 57N60,\ 57Q05.$ Key words and phrases.
+Contents

+1. Introduction 1

+2. Background in projective Fraïssé theory 6

+3. The projective Fraïssé category of selection maps 9

+4. Domination closure of categories 13

+5. Results in the theory of stellar moves 18

+6. Categories of maps and computation of the domination closure 31

+References 46

+1. INTRODUCTION

+Fraïssé theory has been extensively used in recent years to establish connections between combinatorics of finite structures and properties of automorphism groups of countable structures; see [16] for a survey.
+Projective Fraïssé theory can similarly be used to provide natural combinatorial models for compact metrizable spaces and to investigate symmetries of these spaces.
+Projective Fraïssé theory was introduced in [15], where it was used to give a combinatorial description of the pseudo-arc, which in turn was applied to study the homeomorphism group of that space.
+Since

+Mathematics Subject Classification.
+03C30, 05E45, 55U10, 57N60, 57Q05.

+Key words and phrases.
 Projective Fraïssé limit, domination closure, simplex, simplicial complex, stellar move, cellular map, near-homeomorphism.
 Research of Solecki was supported by NSF grants DMS-1800680 and 1954069.

 FIGURE 1.
-The 2-dimensional simplex Δ and its first barycentric subdivision $\beta\Delta$.
-A simplicial map $s:\beta\Delta\to\Delta$ is an elementary selection if $s(\sigma)\in\sigma$ for every non-empty $\sigma\subseteq\{0,1,2\}$.
+The 2-dimensional simplex $\Delta$ and its first barycentric subdivision $\beta\Delta$ .
+A simplicial map $s: \beta\Delta \to \Delta$ is an elementary selection if $s(\sigma) \in \sigma$ for every non-empty $\sigma \subseteq \{0, 1, 2\}$ .
 The notions in the theorem below are explained in Section 2.